 The park is named for its prominent glacier-carved terrain and remnant glaciers descended from the ice ages almost 10,000 years ago.
 Its diverse habitats are home to nearly 70 species of mammals including the grizzly bear, wolverine, gray wolf and lynx.
 Over 270 species of birds visit or reside in the park, including such varied species as harlequin ducks, dippers and golden eagles.

 One must-see attraction is Waterton Lakes National Park, Glacier's sister park across the Canadian-U.S. border.
-As the other half of Waterton-Glacier International Peace Park, Waterton Lakes offers great hiking, scenic boat cruises and several scenic drives all centered around the townsite of Waterton.
+As the other half of Waterton-Glacier International Peace Park, Canada's Waterton Lakes National Park offers great hiking, scenic boat cruises and several scenic drives all centered around the townsite of Waterton.

 Directions to Campground

 Sprague Creek Campground has multiple entry points on the east and west side of the park.
-West Side West Entrance – From Columbia Falls, take Highway 2 east to the town of West Glacier (approximately 33 miles from Kalispell).
+West Side West Entrance – From Columbia Falls, take Highway 2 east to the town of West Glacier (approximately 33 miles/53 km from Kalispell).
 West Entrance – From Browning, take Highway 2 west to the town of West Glacier.
-East Side St. Mary Entrance – From Columbia Falls, take Highway 2 east to the town of Browning (approx. 83 miles).
-At the traffic circle, exit onto Hwy 89 north and continue for another 30 miles.
+East Side St. Mary Entrance – From Columbia Falls, take Highway 2 east to the town of Browning (approx. 83 miles/134 km).
+At the traffic circle, exit onto Hwy 89 north and continue for another 30 miles (48 km).
 Follow the signage to the St. Mary Visitor Center / Going-to-the-Sun Road.
 St. Mary Entrance – From Browning, take Highway 89 north to Going-to-the-Sun Road.